 - Request – You can browse the freelancer database (my favorites are Upwork and Virtual Valley) to see skill, availability, and rate.
-When you find one that you like, you can “Invite to job” and see if he/she responds and accepts.
+When you find one that you like, you can “Invite to a job” and see if he/she responds and accepts.

 - Comes to you – You don’t have to be located in the same city, state, or even country as your freelancer.
 They can work virtually with you through a messaging platform, email, or project management tool like Asana.
 I find many will accommodate and work the hours and timelines that you need if they accept the job.

-- Graphics Design – create graphics and promotional material to promote key business events and conference sponsorships, including business cards, bookmarks, print ads, infographics, and holiday cards.
+- Graphics Design – create graphics and promotional material to promote key business events and conference sponsorships, including business cards, bookmarks, print ads, infographics, and holiday cards

 - Social Media – create images, research articles, and schedule posts to promote and share relevant information with followers to increase social media presence

-- Technical – create interactive editable pdf forms such as customer intake forms.
+- Technical – create interactive editable pdf forms such as customer intake forms

-- Writing – write and edit bios for marketing material and About the Author page
+- Writing – write and edit bios for marketing material and ‘About the Author’ pages

 #1 – Business Card